 Once we are satisfied that this has been completed, we select a solution best suited to the job’s specifications.
 There are several solutions we can use in this process, including methyl sulphuric acid, alkaline tin, or acid tin.

-The substrate metal is then lower into the bath of solution, where it will act as the cathode for the electroplating process.
+The substrate metal is then lowered into the bath of solution, where it will act as the cathode for the electroplating process.
 A direct current is fed into the bath, drawing the particles of tin to the substrate, where they will adhere to the base metal.

 Bright tin plating has several applications across a number of industry sectors.